pachecodt/CovidChatbot/README.md

 In this project I recommend twilio wich is already in specifications.
 You can create an free account [here](https://www.twilio.com/).

-After that configure the message settings to the router in the project and than you can use it for SMS or whasapp messages.
+After that, configure the message settings to the router in the project and than you can use it for SMS or Whatsapp messages.

 The same principle applies to Chatbot with discord, slack or any other.